My goals in no particular order are:

 Get Better at Adulting

-Along with getting financially fit, I really do need to be better about normal adult things.
+Along with getting financially fit, I really do need to be better about normal adult things, like cleaning my house, that’s why I need one of the best Air Compressors USA.
 I haven’t seen a dentist in forever.
 I don’t have a doctor.
 I pay for all these insurances and never use them (ironically because I don’t want to pay even MORE money for these things).
 I am just the worst at figuring this kind of shit out, but this needs to change.

 I have three joints I really need a doctor to look at, both my ankles and my right hand.